 Bowel movements are supposed to be soft and formed, easy to initiate, easy to pass and the person should feel completely empty afterwards.
-When this is not the case, and underlying medical causes have been ruled out, physiotherapy may be able to help.
+When this is not the case, and underlying medical causes have been ruled out, Pelvic Floor Physiotherapy may be able to help.

 Treatment for constipation begins with the assessment of fluid, fibre and activity levels to determine if they are adequate in promoting healthy bowel function.
 In women, scanning for conditions such as a rectocele (also known as posterior vaginal wall prolapse) will be performed, and tools to manage will be provided.